Bart Lytton: Political involvement

-Lytton formed his first savings and loan association in California in 1954, but his rapid financial rise began in Las Vegas, Nevada, two years later.
-By 1958, when he became active in Democratic politics through a connection with Jesse Unruh, the "boss" of the California State Assembly.
+By 1958, he became active in Democratic politics through a connection with Jesse Unruh, the "boss" of the California State Assembly.

 A lavish political contributor, Lytton served as Finance Chairman of the California Democratic Party from 1958 to 1962, during the first administration of Governor Pat Brown, and was a major donor to the presidential campaign of President John F. Kennedy.